kkurianski/kkurianski.github.io/studentresearchprojects.md

 ---

 # Projects
+<p>The following student projects are those which resulted in a poster and/or presentation.
+I have conducted research with other students through CSUF's MATH 497 research course that did not necessarily result in a poster or presentation.</p>

 <div style="margin-bottom: 2rem; overflow: hidden;">
   <img src="/images/tda_project.png" alt="TDA resource allocation" style="float: left; max-width: 250px; margin-right: 1rem; margin-bottom: 1rem;" />